Getting Started

 Compiling and running the code

-If your environment is correctly configured, you can simply execute ./install.sh.
+• If your environment is correctly configured, you can simply execute ./install.sh in the outer most directory.

-If you are on a HPC using module files, you may need to load them first.
-Module files are already configured for a handful of HPC - inspect the contents of modfiles to see if yours is listed.
+• You need to load pre-configured module files first.
+Module files are already configured for a handful of HPC in /modfiles/ ; verify if yours is listed.
 If it is (e.g., LLNL-LC.mod), execute export hosttype=LLNL-LC; ./install.sh to install.
 Otherwise, load the appropriate modules by hand before running the install script.

 Note